cpmech/laclib/README.md

 ## Examples

-The following code shows how to solving a linear system with a (large) sparse matrix:
+The following code shows how to solve a linear system with a (large) sparse matrix:

 ```c++
 auto onebased = true;